 Trade Days features tastings, seminars, lunches, and networking events.
 There are opportunities to sample wines that are not available to the public.
 The conference also hosts the Wine Program Excellence Awards and other industry recognition events.

-Attendance typically reaches thousands of industry professionals from across Canada and beyond.
-The 2026 Trade Pass costs $335.
-Individual event tickets are also available for purchase separately.
+Attendance is known to reach thousands of industry professionals from across Canada and beyond.
+The 2026 Trade Pass was $335.
+Individual event tickets were also available for purchase separately.

 The Tasting Room

-The main attraction at the Vancouver International Wine Festival is the Tasting Room.
-In 2026, it takes place from March 12th to 14th.
-Tasting features hundreds of wines at four International Festival Tasting events.
-The sessions take place on the dates and times listed below (subject to change).
+The main attraction at the Vancouver International Wine Festival is arguably the Tasting Room.
+In 2026, it took place from March 12th to 14th.
+The Tasting Room featured hundreds of wines at four International Festival Tasting events.
+The sessions took place on the dates and times listed below.

 - Thursday, March 12th, 2026:Â 7:00 pm to 10:00 pm